 Garam Masala is a grounded blend of spices used frequently in Indian cuisine.
 A typical garam masala spice mix includes cinnamon, coriander, cloves, cumin, fennel seeds, cardamon, black pepper and nutmeg.
 Though, versions vary depending on the area of origin in India.

-Unlike Chinese 5 spice, Garam Masala has a lower sweet, cinnamon and nutmeg flavour.
+I find the taste has warmth and floral notes with a little bit of heat from the black pepper, and the smell is quite fragrant.
+Though I like this swap, unlike Chinese 5 spice, Garam Masala has a lower sweet, cinnamon and nutmeg flavour.
 However, this can easily be fixed!
 Simply add in more cinnamon or nutmeg to suit your taste.

-This spice can be used in a one-to-one ratio swap; the two spices are very similar, only garam masala doesn’t have star anise.
+This spice can be used in a one-to-one ratio swap; the two spices are very similar, only that garam masala doesn’t have star anise.

 3. Garam Masala & Star Anise